accetturo/WooLimeLight/README.md

 private $ll_AFID = 0;
 ```

-Insert the shortcode into you order site
+Insert the shortcode into your order site
 ``` html
 [woocommerce_limelight]
 ```